 The mobile shopping journey is much more about browsing than searching.
 When app users are not yet exactly sure which item or from which brand they want to buy, it is a good time for an app to give them a helping hand.

 User-friendly e-commerce apps analyze the browsing history and previous orders and come up with recommendations for similar items.
 70% of the customers said they would use recommendations.
-Their enthusiasms is backed up by the fact that 35% of purchases on Amazon come from custom-designed recommendations.
+Their enthusiasm is backed up by the fact that 35% of purchases on Amazon come from custom-designed recommendations.

-While the line between digital and physical worlds is blurring over, so is the gap between online and on location shopping experience.
+While the line between digital and physical worlds is blurring over, so is the gap between online and on-location shopping experience.

 At the same time, 44% of customers believe that using mobile devices enriches their brick-and-mortar shopping experience.